Ashippun Lake to Ski Slide Road:

 If we did this trip again:

-This trip is pretty but not to the degree to A) go out of your way to paddle it or B) justify the nuisances.
+This trip is pretty but doesn’t really warrant going out of your way for or justify the nuisances of its obstacles and obstructions.
 It would be worth clearing up, especially if one lived closer to it, but it just wasn’t worth it to us.
-All in all, it felt like the river and weather conspired to whip our Ashippun in shape, but it was a workout whose end did not justify its means.
+All in all, it felt like the river and weather conspired to whip our Ashippun in shape (the proximity of “ass whippin’” to Ashippun was not lost on us), but it was a workout whose end did not justify its means.
 As such, we’re not likely to do this trip again.

 Wikipedia: Ashippun River